Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 13. **Evts Active** displays the amount of **evt**s active out of the maximum valid amount.
 In this context, **evt**s are scripts.

 14. **Enemy Encounter Notifier** displays a message when a non-cutscene battle would normally occur upon touching an enemy.
 The message will be displayed for about 5 seconds, and will reset back to 5 seconds if an enemy is touched again.
+Additionally, all non-cutscene battles will be disabled while this display is active.

 15. **Yoshi Skip** displays various information about performing this skip.
 The main timer (labeled YST) is set to reset and start running once you leave a battle, and pauses once you press A. You can also manually reset this timer by holding Y for two seconds.